Last Updated on July 28, 2021 by Grow with Bovees

 If you have large broad leafed weeds, and are using a post-emergent product, then it’s best not to mow too short before putting down weed and feed, better to have a larger leaf area for the product to work on.

 If you are going to be using a pre-emergent product, you can cut the grass not less than 2 days before application, then water it in, as it needs to get under the surface to start working.

-So, the general rule is; only mow at least 2 days before you apply weed and feed, and don’t mow before 2 days after the weed and feed application.
+So, the general rule is; only mow at least 2 days before you apply weed & feed products, and don’t mow before 2 days after the weed and feed application.

-When to Water The Lawn After Weed and Feed Fertilizer Application?
+When To Water After Applying Weed and Feed Fertilizer Application?

 With a granular post emergent product, it is important to not water for at least 24 hours after application.
 The reason for this is that you need the product to stay in contact with the leaves of the weeds to be most efficient.

 It goes without saying that if you water too soon after you apply weed and feed, you will wash it off before it starts working.

 Since no two products are built exactly the same, you should refer to manufacturer’s usage guidelines.

 Some pre-emergent products can be watered in, so that the active ingredient is absorbed by the roots.

 If you’re applying a liquid weed and feed product such as Scotts Liquid Turf Builder, you don’t need to water the lawn after application, since both the fertilizer and herbicide are already in liquid form.
 The nitrogen acts as the fertilizer, and gives your lawn a boost, while the herbicide kills weeds such as ground ivy, chickweed, and buckhorn.